Article

 1. General

 1. The tables below include the dimensional and design standards for the Neighborhood 2 Zoning Districts.
-These standards apply to all nonresidential, mixed-use, and multi-family development within the Neighborhood 2 Zoning Districts.
-Other allowed dwelling types, such as single-family, duplex, triplex, and quadraplex dwellings are subject to the dimensional and design standards for the N1-E Zoning District (Section 4.3) for such dwelling type, unless they are part of a multi-dwelling development.
+These standards apply to all multi-family development, either as standalone buildings or as components of multi-dwelling developments, and to all nonresidential and mixed-use development within the Neighborhood 2 Zoning Districts.
+Other allowed dwelling types, such as single-family, duplex, triplex, and quadraplex dwellings are subject to the dimensional and design standards for the N1-E Zoning District (Section 4.3, except maximum residential building height) for such dwelling type, unless they are part of a multi-dwelling development.
 Standards within the tables below may contain specific regulations organized by frontage type (Section 3.5).

-2. The tables below include abbreviations as follows: MF-A = Multi-Family Attached, MF-S = Multi-Family Stacked.
+2. The tables below include abbreviations as follows: MF-A = Multi-Family Attached, MF-S = Multi-Family Stacked, MDD = Multi-dwelling development, SF = Single Family.
 (Additional abbreviations are described in Section 2.2.)

-3. Where this Ordinance refers to frontages in general, a transit station, off-street public path, or public park shall not be considered a frontage within the N2-A and N2-B Zoning Districts.
+1. A transit station, off-street public path, or public park shall not be considered a frontage where this Ordinance refers to frontages in general.

 2. Lot